tonai/Lightning-talks/JavaScript/03_DOM-and-events.md

 /* End snippet */
 ```

-Or you can also use polyfills like this one : [EventListener Polyfill](https://gist.github.com/jonathantneal/3748027)
+Or you can also use a [polyfill](https://gist.github.com/jonathantneal/3748027).

 ### Event types

-The most commonly used events are listed below :
+Below are listed commonly used event types :

 Mouse interaction :
 * click / dblclick